According to a new placebo-controlled clinical trial from Australia, turmeric was effective as a therapy for osteoarthritis.

 Osteoarthritis is the most common type of arthritis and affects hundreds of millions of people worldwide.

 Another option for arthritis sufferers

-Medical teatment for osteoarthritis is very limited, with pain medication being the only option given to most patients.
+Medical treatment for osteoarthritis is very limited, with pain medication being the only option given to most patients.
 This makes it a key target for nutritional supplement companies.

 Supplements can often provide nutrients that not only lower pain, but can also reduce inflammation.
-This is where tumeric excels.
+This is where turmeric excels.

 For the study, 70 participants were each administered either a twice-daily dose of turmeric or a matching placebo.
 Results were measured over a period of 12 weeks.